Largonarco/AICoder/README.md

 ```

 The API provides a comprehensive review of your code, including style issues, potential bugs, and suggestions for improvement, all organized by file and severity level.

+## Future Improvements

+- Add a lint, and formatting check step before doing AI analysis.
+- Provide an easy interface to integrate the analysis into CI/CD pipelines.
+- Add Slack support so that it quickly notifies the PR author about the code quality.
+- Add option to choose between AI models for analysis.